LaisSL08/unit2-CS/Project/Project 02 - Lais and Alena.md

                "\tG-Quatric Model for next 12 hours\n"
                )
 ```
+**This part of the code requires the user to select the measurement they want and assign to the corresponding column, then asks the person to choose one of all the graphing options by entering the proper letter for the option.**

 ```.py
 subsequent_time = pd.date_range(start= df.index[-1], periods = 12*60*30, freq='2s')
 ```
+**The code creates a DatetimeIndex called subsequent_time using the pd.date_range function from pandas.
+It starts from the last timestamp in the DataFrame df(df.index[-1]), generating a total of 12 * 60 * 30 time (corresponding to 30 hours at 2-second intervals).
+This results in a time series that continues from the end of the DataFrame's index, with a total duration of 30 hours.**

 ```.py
 if choose.upper() == 'A':